 But check this out: The battery life will run circles around my camera, which allows it to grab lunch in Timbuktu, sit in for coffee at café in Paris, and still have time to drop a few more frames into a 64GB SD card.
 It’s also comes equipped with 4K video capabilities!
 I also heard down the grapevine that it can shoot 10fps and equipped with dual SD Slot!
-The screen has also been improved and gotten slightly bigger.
+The screen has also been improved and gotten slightly more prominent.

-More features than you can swing your tripod at.
+More features than you can swing your tripod at

-If there’s anything out there that can get me chasing the magic bullet again it’s probably this camera.
+If there’s anything out there that can get me chasing the magic bullet again, it’s probably this camera.
 It’s been a while since a new camera got me excited.
 It’s not cheap by any means at $2,000 for the camera body alone.
-I haven’t looked at other Fullframe offerings from Nikon or Canon but from a historical standpoint, it’s probably cheaper.
-It’s probably going to be released at inflated prices so I might wait a few weeks or even months just until the fanfare subsides.
+I haven’t looked at other Fullframe offerings from Nikon or Canon, but from a historical standpoint, it’s probably cheaper.
+It’s probably going to be released at inflated prices, so I might wait a few weeks or even months just until the fanfare subsides.

 Should you get it too?